kaltura/kaltura-player-js/docs/supportedPlatforms.md

 ## Kaltura Player Browsers Support

-* Kaltura Player is being tested for playback & features on the stable and latest versions of the browsers below.
+* Kaltura Player playback and features are tested on the stable and latest versions of the browsers below.

 </br>